 The team ran experiments with dozens of types of common foliage, including ivy, bamboo, peppermint, and banana leaves.
 They conducted hundreds of experiments for each type of foliage, using 30 examples of real plant foliage and 12 artificially engineered materials.
 In initial trials, the researchers simulated rainfall by running water through a container pricked with tiny holes.
 The container was suspended several meters in the air, high enough for drops to reach terminal velocity — the speed of an actual raindrop upon impact.

 The researchers captured the sequence of events as raindrops hit each leaf, using high-speed videography at 1,000 frames per second.
-From these images, Bourouiba and Gilet noted that as water fell, leaves were unable to support a thin film, instead forming drops on their surface.
+From these images, Bourouiba and Gilet noted that as the water fell, leaves were unable to support a thin film, instead forming drops on their surface.
 The team concluded that pathogens, in turn, must rest as droplets — not film — on a leaf’s surface.

 “That can initially seem like a small difference, but when you look at the fluid dynamics of the fragmentation and resulting range of contamination around an infected leaf, it actually changes a lot of the dynamics in terms of the mechanism by which [pathogens] are emitted,” Bourouiba says.